roboguy13/module-transform/module-graph/README.md

 # Running on example

-The following will generate a GraphViz graph and then render this to a file named `editor-example.png`:
+The following will generate a DOT graph and then render this to a file named `editor-example.png`:

     $ cabal -v0 run module-graph Main.java ../java-examples/editor | sfdp -x -Goverlap=scale -Tpng > editor-example.png